lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 }
 ```
 \begin{center}
-Prop validators are functions; if they do not return true, Vue will show a warning in the console.
+Prop validators are functions.
+If they return false, Vue will show a warning in the console.
 \end{center}

 Prop validators are like the `sum` function we talked about earlier.
 They are pure functions!
 That means they are easy to test - given X prop, the validator should return Y result.